 Get Reports

-Call 911 as soon as possible to get examined by a medical professional and file an official police report.
+Call 911 immediately to report the accident and seek medical attention as soon as possible.
 In Nova Scotia, a police report is required by law if there is more than $2,000 worth of property damage to either vehicle.
-Request copies of all reports taken at the scene, in addition to the name and contact information of the responding police officer and medical examiner.
-You should also book an appointment with your doctor to discuss your injuries and treatment options.
-Be sure to comply with all recommendations from your doctor and treating physician.
+Get the contact information of the responding police officer and request copies of all accident reports.

 Identify Witnesses